MainulDip/KotlinEveryday/kotlin-basic-106-coroutine.md

 ### Channels Types:
 - Unlimited: Channels with no buffered size, the send call will never suspend
 - Buffered: When the channel is full, the next `send` call on it suspends until more free space appears.
-- Rendezvous: send call will be suspended untill recieve call.
+- rendezvous: send call will be suspended until receive call.
 - Conflated: send call will overwrite previous call and receive call will get the latest element always

-NB: Rendezvour means -> a meeting at an agreed time and place, typically between two people
+NB: rendezvous means -> a meeting at an agreed time and place, typically between two people
 ```kotlin
 val rendezvousChannel = Channel<String>() // By default, a "Rendezvous" channel is created.
 val bufferedChannel = Channel<String>(10)